wojbrown/esds-github-sandbox/README.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-`git add`: moves a change on a local repo in the staging area
+`git add`: moves a change on a local repo into the staging area

 By running `git add <filename>`, a local change or new file will be moved into the staging area where it can be committed in to the 'master' repo.
 Running `git add *` will add all files in the working directory into the staging area, but specifying individual files can be useful if a user does not want to commit all changes to the 'master' repo